Friday Evening Services: Welcoming Shabbat

 Weekday Worship, the Minyan

-At CBI, the Minyan is a quorum of ten or more adult Jews (over the age of Bar/Bat Mitzvah), male or female, who assemble for the purpose of communal prayer.
+At CBI, the Minyan is a quorum of ten or more adult Jews (over the age of Bar/Bat Mitzvah), male and female, who assemble for the purpose of communal prayer.
 The quorum ensures that the Mourners’ Kaddish, and other prayers, can be recited for mourners or those observing Yahrzeits.
-A minyan is also required for publicly reading the Torah from a Torah scroll (as well as any required Haftarahs).
+A minyan is also required for publicly reading the Torah from a Torah scroll (as well as any accompanying Haftarahs).
 Minyan at CBI includes a reading of the weekday portion at each service, providing a quorum is present.

-CBI’s “Minyanaires” are those congregants who regularly show up for morning prayer and hold the P’Zukai d’Zimra and Shacharit services in the small chapel on Mondays & Thursdays from 7:30 to 8:30 AM, and from 8:30 to 9:30 AM on National Holidays (days the synagogue office is closed).
-Rabbi Flicker officiates at the Minyan services, and attendees can lead different portions of the service as they are able.
+CBI’s “Minyanaires” are those congregants who regularly show up for morning prayer and hold the P’Zukai d’Zimra and Shacharit services in the small chapel on Mondays & Thursdays from 8:00 to 9:00 AM, and from 8:30 to 9:30 AM on National Holidays (days the synagogue office is closed).
+Hazzan Angress officiates at the Minyan services, and attendees can lead different portions of the service as they are able.
 As with all services at CBI, lay participation is encouraged and appreciated.
 All Minyan services are also available on Zoom, and on live stream.
 The links for these forms of participation are included in each week’s online and email announcements.
 Those attending on Zoom are also counted for a quorum; therefore, if a congregant can attend on Zoom, it is a mitzvah, allowing recitation of the Mourner’s Kaddish for all those who need to observe this ritual.

 The relevance and importance of attending Minyan